 See Also

-Defines the concept of word families and proposes a frequency-ranked list of productive English affixes, providing the empirical foundation for affix-based vocabulary instruction and the widely used eight-level word family framework.
+Summary: Defines word families and proposes a frequency-ranked list of productive English affixes, providing the empirical foundation for affix-based vocabulary instruction.

-Examines ESL learners’ knowledge of derived word forms across different word classes and proficiency levels, revealing systematic gaps in affix knowledge and informing decisions about which derivational patterns to teach explicitly.
+Summary: Examines ESL learners’ knowledge of derived word forms across proficiency levels, revealing systematic gaps in affix knowledge and informing decisions about which derivational patterns to teach explicitly.

-The comprehensive vocabulary acquisition reference providing the theoretical and empirical framework for understanding morphological knowledge as one dimension of full word knowledge, situating affix instruction within a broader vocabulary learning program.
+Summary: The comprehensive vocabulary acquisition reference providing the theoretical and empirical framework for morphological knowledge as one dimension of full word knowledge, situating affix instruction within a broader vocabulary program.